Archips/boot2root/Walkthrough1.md

 ## Service Information:

-Following the nmap scan, we know that the following ports are open, we also know the version of the service their running.
+Following the nmap scan, we know that the following ports are open, we also know the version of the service they're running.

 - **FTP Service (Port 21):** vsftpd 2.0.8 or later
 - **SSH Service (Port 22):** OpenSSH 5.9p1 Debian 5ubuntu1.7